airbnb/javascript/README.md

     ```javascript
     if ([0] && []) {
       // true
-      // An array (even an empty one) is an object, objects will evaluate to true
+      // an array (even an empty one) is an object, objects will evaluate to true
     }
     ```